-Around the world today, it is estimated that there are 27 million victims of trafficking (Kevin Bales, Free the Slaves).
+Around the world today, it is estimated that there are 21 million victims of trafficking and forced labor (International Labor Organization).
 5.5 million are children.

 Forms of Child Trafficking

 Child victims of trafficking are often exploited for sexual purposes or forced labor including prostitution, pornography, sex tourism, forced marriage, sweat-shop work, begging, armed service, and migrant farming.